WESTERN REGION SOCCER LEAGUE

 1. All players registered on a team will be so in accordance with the League Constitution and Rules and Regulations and any procedures of the District Association with which they are affiliated.

 2. All players on a team must be in possession of a current and valid Ontario Soccer ID to be eligible to play.
 (Current valid Ontario Soccer ID must bear the players signature and district association approval) The current valid Ontario Soccer ID must be checked by the opposing team official(s) fifteen (15) minutes prior to the kick-off.
 If Player(s) are not in possession of or are unable to present their current valid Ontario Soccer ID, the Player is not eligible to play.
-Where an Ontario Soccer ID Booklet or a Player arrives late, the player will be allowed to play upon presentation of his current valid Ontario Soccer ID to the opposing team official.
+Where an Ontario Soccer ID or a Player arrives late, the player will be allowed to play upon presentation of his current valid Ontario Soccer ID to the opposing team official.
+Valid Ontario Soccer ID will be a book stamped by the registering District for the current playing season or an Ontario Soccer player's card accompanied with a team roster stamped by the registering District for the current playing season.

 3. Teams who are participating in the WRSL will abide by Ontario Soccer Policies and Procedures regarding players except as noted in WRSL Rules and Regulations.